 Mode.
-Indicates the wireless communication mode: Up to 54 Mbps, Up to 217 Mbps (default), and Up to 1300 Mbps.
+Indicates the wireless communication mode: Up to 54 Mbps, Up to 217 Mbps (default), or Up to 1300 Mbps.

 Wireless AP.
 Indicates whether the radio feature of the router is enabled.
-If this feature is not enabled, the Wireless LED on the front panel is off.
+If this feature is not enabled, the 2.4 GHz and 5 GHz LEDs on the front panel are off.